ds4se/chapters/abramhindle/energymining.md

 he was happy with the results of the first experiment but something was bothering him.

-To test HTTP/1.1 in Firefox he had to disable HTTP/2.0 in settings, thus his energy consumption test of Firefox for HTTP/1.1 had to do more work than his HTTP/2.0 tests.
-He investigated the CPU state of the HTTP/2.0 and HTTP/1.1 tests and found that the rigorous button pushing to disable HTTP/2.0 in the settings put the CPU into a higher
+To test HTTP/1.1 in Firefox he had to disable HTTP/2.0 in Firefox's settings, thus his energy consumption test of Firefox for HTTP/1.1 had to do more work than his HTTP/2.0 tests.
+He investigated the CPU state of the HTTP/2.0 and HTTP/1.1 tests and found that the rigorous button pushing to disable HTTP/2.0 put the CPU into a higher
 state: high frequency, and more voltage.
 Thus the CPU state for the HTTP/1.1 started higher and was consuming more than the HTTP/2.0 tests.